infiniflow/ragflow/api/http_api.md

 - `"limit"`(*Filter parameter*)
   Records number to return
 - `"id"`(*Filter parameter*)
-  The id of chunk to be got
+  The ID of chunk to retrieve.

 ### Response

 The successful response includes a JSON object like the following: